 The International Classification of Diseases (ICD) is the standard diagnostic tool for epidemiology, health management and clinical purposes.
 This includes the analysis of the general health situation of population groups.
 It is used to monitor the incidence and prevalence of diseases and other health problems, proving a picture of the general health situation of countries and populations.

 ICD is used by physicians, nurses, other providers, researchers, health information managers and coders, health information technology workers, policy-makers, insurers and patient organizations to classify diseases and other health problems recorded on many types of health and vital records, including death certificates and health records.
 In addition to enabling the storage and retrieval of diagnostic information for clinical, epidemiological and quality purposes, these records also provide the basis for the compilation of national mortality and morbidity statistics by WHO Member States.
-Finally, ICD is used for reimbursement and resource allocation decision-making by countries.

 All Member States use the ICD which has been translated into 43 languages.
 Most countries (117) use the system to report mortality data, a primary indicator of health status.